 Figure 6.
-Infant Mortality, Race and Socioeconomics Source: National Center for Health Statistics, 2002 Lives of stress Root causes of poor health are related to lack of opportunity and lives of stress.
+Infant mortality, race and socioeconomics source: National Center for Health Statistics, 2002 Lives of stress Root causes of poor health are related to lack of opportunity and lives of stress.
 Many African American children have hypertension.
 It's harder to get an education.
 The lifetime chance of an African American male to end up in jail is 32 percent.
 In King County, the median income for an African American household in 2007 was 51 percent of that of Caucasians.
 Home ownership rates for African Americans in Washington state is significantly lower than for whites.
 "African immigrants are more likely to be given a C-section despite having a low-risk pregnancy.
 There really isn't a medical reason.
 Think about that."
-Benjamin Danielson King County studied measures of resilience (2012-2013).
-African Americans responded to "No one to help" in significantly higher numbers compared with whites.
+Ben Danielson King County studied measures of resilience (2012-2013).
+African Americans responded to "No one to help" in significantly higher numbers compared to whites.
 In a 2011 King County study, 41 percent of blacks had experienced discrimination in the previous year.
 These factors have not gotten better over time.
-They create a constant trickle of stress, a constant series of pressures and crises that affect every single body part and body function: stress on the nervous system, suppression of immune function, blood-sugar imbalances, skin problems, other problems with muscle tissue, reproductive system, and every single organ.
+They create a constant trickle of stress, a constant series of pressures and crises that affect every single body part and body function: stress on the nervous system, suppression of immune function, blood sugar imbalances, skin problems, muscle tissue, reproductive system, and every single organ.
 Improvements through the Affordable Care Act Washington state has significantly increased the number of citizens with health insurance.
 Across the U.S., by 2016 an estimated 509,000 African Americans age 19-25 will have health insurance, and an estimated 3.8 million African Americans who would otherwise be uninsured will have gained coverage to health care because of the Affordable Care Act.
-Health Disparities in Washington State: Narrowing the Gap Racial inequality exists in many instances in today's society.
+Racial inequality exists in many instances in today's society.
 I hope that we will start to talk more about how to reverse these trends by looking at our investment in society rather than our investment in biomedical model treatments.
 "For Michelle Obama, an African American woman with a college-plus education, the infant mortality rate in the U.S. for her child is greater than anyone of any other racial ethnicity who did not finish high school."
-Benjamin Danielson Slides and a video for this talk are available at www.washacad.org.
-Health Disparities s in Washington S state: Narrowing the Gap
+Ben Danielson Slides and a video for this talk are available at www.washacad.org 20